-As a general rule of thumb, you should never budget to spend more than one third of your monthly salary on rent.
-And if you and your roommate have vastly different salaries, it may be looking into splitting the rent fairly based on income, and what you’re both able to reasonably afford.
+As a general rule of thumb, you should never budget to spend more than one-third of your monthly salary on rent.
+And if you and your roommate have vastly different salaries, it may be worth looking into splitting the rent based on income, and what you’re both able to reasonably afford.

-“My now-roommate and I make really different salaries, which proved super useful when looking for an apartment in New York City as rent prices are astronomically expensive,” says Leavitt.
-“Because of this, we went into the whole process of house hunting with the understanding that we could look at pricier places (thereby widening our options in a very competitive market) because we were going to split the rent differently.
-Though we ended up finding a place with rooms that were equal in size and desirability, we did spend the entirety of our search operating under the assumption that we were going to pay different amounts based on salary.”
+“My now-roommate and I make really different salaries, which proved super useful when looking for an apartment in New York City, as rent prices are astronomically expensive,” says Leavitt.
+“Because of this, we went into the whole process of house hunting with the understanding that we could look at pricier places because we were going to split the rent differently,” she says.
+Though they did end up finding a place with rooms that were equal in size and desirability, they did spend the entirety of their search operating under the assumption that they were going to pay different amounts based on salary.

 If you’re a true believer that fair is fair, you might consider splitting the rent evenly regardless of the different room sizes.
-Perhaps the rest of the space makes up for inequality in rooms, or one roommate has the smaller space but is still willing to pay because of location, building amenities, or general convenience.
-At the end of the day, the decision really is up to you, your roommates, and your landlord (depending on how flexible they are, if they care at all, how it affects your leasing agreement, etc).
+Perhaps the rest of the space makes up for inequality in rooms, or one roommate has a smaller space, but is still willing to pay because of location, building amenities, or general convenience.
+At the end of the day, the decision really is up to you and your roommates.

-Once you’ve selected how you are going to split your rent, make sure to draw up a roommate agreement and have all parties sign it.
+Once you’ve selected how to calculate your rent, make sure to draw up a roommate agreement and have all parties sign it.
 This agreement should include the rent each person has agreed to pay.
-It can also include house rules and a cleaning schedule, just to ensure that everyone is on the same page and your living/moving situation goes about seamlessly.
+It can also include house rules and a cleaning schedule, just to ensure that everyone is on the same page and your living and moving situation is seamless.

 This may seem like overkill in addition to your lease, but a roommate agreement can prevent future conflict and hopefully facilitate a healthy (and happy!) living environment.